carr-matt/game-night-planner/journals/matt_carr.md

 * Broke all the tests and fixed them again lol.
 * Spent most of the afternoon investigating different front-end styling approaches we might take.
+* Late tonight it was discovered that our project is allowing creation of duplicate accounts.
+Been looking into why and how I can stop it.
+Not sure if it's a Mongo-specific thing or what just yet.
+There was code in the example repo we all used about DuplicateAccountErrors but clearly it doesn't trigger lol.

 ## December 1, 2022

 * Split favs & owned into their own collections within the Mongo DB.
+* Added MongoDB id to fav and owned GET requests, DELETE request working now.

 ## November 30, 2022